A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Introduction

-In this work, we will consider Advection-Diffusion equations \cite{quarteroni2008numerical} for large P\'eclet numbers.
-These equations are widespread in many engineering contexts since they can model transfer of particles, of energy, of heat and so on.
-In the case of high values of the P\'eclet number, numerical instabilities occur during discretization: this can happen for related optimal control problems, too.
-Thus, it becomes necessary to introduce some stabilization techniques to overcome this undesired behaviour.
-We exploit a Streamline Upwind Petrov–Galerkin (SUPG) technique over a finite element method (FEM) \cite{brooks1982streamline, hughes1987recent, quarteroni2009numerical} in a \textit{optimize-than-discretize} approach, as done in \cite{collis2002analysis}, to provide strongly-consistency to the discretization.
-When we deal with unsteady problems, a space-time discretization \cite{guberovic2014space,stoll2010all,strazzullo2020pod,strazzullo2021certified,strazzullo2022pod, urban2012new} will be used together with the SUPG stabilization for bilinear forms related to the derivative over time.
-The discretization procedure can easily request a huge amount of computational resources, especially for {parametric} time-dependent problems.
-The parameters can represent physical or geometrical features of the system at hand.
 In this scenario, we decide to exploit the parameter dependence of the equations to build Reduced Order Models (ROMs) \cite{hesthaven2016certified,quarteroni2014reduced,quarteroni2015reduced,rozza2008reduced} by means of Proper Orthogonal Decomposition (POD) algorithm in a partitioned approach. {Namely, the discretization process is divided in two phases: an \emph{offline} stage where a low-dimensional space is built through FEM solutions computed in properly chosen parameters, and an \emph{online} stage, where the system is solved for a new parametric instance in the new low-dimensional framework}.
-Thus, we consider two possible strategies: the former is to stabilize the system only in the offline phase; the latter uses SUPG in the online one, too.
-This setting was considered for problems without optimal control in \cite{pacciarini2014stabilized,torlo2018stabilized}. {To the best of our knowledge, it is the first time that SUPG stabilization for time-dependent Advection-Dominated problems under distributed control is analyzed in a ROM setting}.
+Thus, we consider two possible strategies: the former is to stabilize the system only in the offline phase; the latter uses SUPG in the online one, too. {A priori, it is not always clear if instabilities can occur when the stabilization is settled only offline, as one could expect a "stabilizing effect" from the control itself, too.
+However, we will see that it is not the case in our numerical experiments and, hence, it becomes necessary to introduce online stabilization to overcome this undesired behaviour on the reduced solution.} This setting was considered for problems without optimal control in \cite{pacciarini2014stabilized,torlo2018stabilized}. {Moreover, to the best of our knowledge, it is the first time that SUPG stabilization for time-dependent Advection-Dominated problems under distributed control is analyzed in a ROM setting}.